Table of Contents

 Do we need to estimate our TDEE and/or track calories?

 So when should we even calculate our TDEE?
 Remember, all of the above methods provide an estimate.
 As shown in Lesson 1, when we change how much we eat and our exercise habits this will alter our TDEE; the calculators cannot fully account for this on an individual level due to individual variability.
 My recommended approach is to estimate your TDEE one time when starting the dieting process for the purpose of losing or gaining weight.
 In the next lesson I will go over how to use this number.
-For people who are happy with their current body weight estimating their TDEE will be less useful.
+For people who are happy with their current body weight estimating their TDEE is less useful.

 Do we even need to track calories?
 Lots of people gain muscle, lose fat, and live healthy lives without doing so.
 If you are happy with your weight without ever having tracked calories there is no need to start now.
 For people who want to lose or gain weight they can first attempt to do so by making healthy changes (tips discussed in upcoming lessons) and see where this leads.
 If good progress is made then there is no need to start tracking.
 However, if at some point progress stalls and it is not clear what is going wrong, counting calories can be immensely helpful to get on track.
+Additionally, one of the biggest predictors of weight loss success is initial weight loss; if your initial efforts are not working within a few weeks it is important to re-evaluate your strategy sooner than later, and tracking calories for a short time can help jump-start progress.(Chopra, 2021)

 Use caution if concerned for disordered eating

 CAUTION: Some people may find that tracking calories triggers disordered eating or has other negative impacts on their mental health.
 If this is a concern then I recommend not tracking calories.
 Excellent progress can be made by sticking to general healthy eating principles, and I will discuss how to do this in upcoming lessons.
-If one begins tracking calories without problems but then realizes they are developing concerning habits or behaviors (ie, becoming too restricted regarding food intake, fearing social gatherings due to available food, following binge-restrict cycles to “make up” for excess calories one day by restricting severely on the next, etc), then it is extremely important to stop tracking immediately and consult one’s healthcare provider to discuss how to proceed in a healthier manner.
+If one begins tracking calories without problems but then realizes they are developing concerning habits or behaviors (ie, becoming too restricted regarding food intake, fearing social gatherings due to available food, following binge-restrict cycles to “make up” for excess calories one day by restricting severely on the next, etc), then it is extremely important to stop tracking immediately and to consider consulting one’s healthcare provider to discuss how to proceed in a healthier manner.

 Estimating your TDEE with the above formulas is relatively straightforward.
-Considerably more effort is required to estimate TDEE with calorie counting.
-Anecdotally many people struggle with weight loss until they begin tracking calories and developing this skill can be a worthwhile endeavor.
+Considerably more effort is required to estimate your TDEE with calorie counting.
+Anecdotally, many people struggle with weight loss until they begin tracking calories and developing this skill can be a worthwhile endeavor.
 For people who do not wish to make counting calories part of their regular lifestyle, tracking for short periods of time when attempting to troubleshoot the dieting process (when desired weight loss or gain is not happening) can be an effective compromise.
 Bottom line, whether or not to track calories is a personal choice but can be a very enlightening and effective tool when used appropriately.

-In the next less we will discuss how to determine a healthy body weight goal (if desired), how to use the the TDEE estimate to determine caloric intake (if desired) and how to track progress over time (regardless if we are tracking calories or not).
+In the next lesson we will discuss how to determine a healthy body weight goal (if desired), how to use the the TDEE estimate to determine caloric intake (if desired) and how to track progress over time (regardless if we are tracking calories or not).
 This will then allow you to make adjustments as needed to continue moving closer to your goals.

 - Champagne CM, Bray GA, Kurtz AA, et al. Energy intake and energy expenditure: a controlled study comparing dietitians and non-dietitians.
 J Am Diet Assoc.
 2002;102(10):1428‐1432. doi:10.1016/s0002-8223(02)90316-0